AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-53118-cart-rules-with-coupon-not-working-properly.md

 ## Issue

-Cart price rule is applied using coupon code while the product in the cart has an empty matching attribute.
+Cart price rule is applied using a coupon code while the product in the cart has an empty matching attribute.

 <u>Steps to reproduce</u>: